 On the 15.6inch display, you get a nice 1920×1080 resolution that offers high contrast and highly saturated colors.
 This is fantastic as it means you receive uncompromised immersion, supported by an anti-glare screen and high brightness.
 This would also be nice for people who edit or graphic design.
 While it’s not a 120Hz display like some higher-end models, it’s still an excellent display.

 This laptop has a nice additional feature of advanced Dolby Audio technology, meaning you do not need to buy any extra speakers in order to improve your gaming experience.
 Low budget laptops often miss this additional touch, so this is another appealing quality of this laptop.

-Overall the Ideapad is a fantastic laptop within this budget, it offers a good quality of gaming with some additional features that make it stand out from others on the list.
+Lenovo’s gaming laptops are known to be durable and reliable.
+Overall the Ideapad is arguably the best gaming laptop for $700.
+It offers a good quality of gaming with some additional features that make it stand out from others on the list.

 2. Dell G3 (2nd place – good CPU and plenty of storage)

 CPU: 2.5 GHz Intel Core i5-8300H | GPU: Nvidia GeForce GTX 1050 | RAM: 8GB DDR4 + 16GB Optane memory | Screen: 15.6-inch (1,920 x 1,080) | Storage: 1TB Hybrid Drive | Battery: 51 Whr | Dimensions: 21 x 9 x 3 inches | Weight: 7 lbs

 Coming in at 2nd place for in the run for best gaming laptop under $700 is the Dell G3.
 It has a lot of original features that separates it from a lot of the laptops on the list that enables it to provide a good quality gaming laptop at a low cost.